-Transfer of shares of the private company is governed by the articles of the company.
-You can start with the transfer of shares form.
-This is known as the Form No. SH-4 - Securities Transfer Form, which is pursuant to section 56 of the Companies Act, 2013 and sub-rule (1) of rule 11 of the Companies (Share Capital and Debentures) Rules 2014.
+You can start with the transfer of shares form, which is Form No. SH-4 or, Securities Transfer Form.
+It is pursuant to Section 56 of Companies Act 2013 and follows the share transfer rules.
+This is sub-rule (1) of rule 11 of the Companies (Share Capital and Debentures) Rules 2014.

 Filling this form for transfer of shares is the first and foremost step under the procedure of share transfer.